-This is why CIET has launched its two new courses, the Prep Course for the NRCan Foundational Level Exam and the Prep Course for the NRCan ERS v15 Energy Advisor Exam.
+This is why CIET is offering its two courses: the Prep Course for the NRCan Foundational Level Exam and the Prep Course for the NRCan Energy Advisor Exam (House).

 The Prep Course for the NRCan Foundational Level Exam is the first step in becoming an Energy Advisor.
 Our two-day course provides an overview of building science issues and sound business practices.
 Candidates will gain valuable knowledge in energy-efficient homebuilding techniques.